To change your logo go to the 'Page Master' under the 'Design' menu

 The island had been privately owned by the Howard family for decades, but in 2017 it was put up for sale (offers over £4.25 million), causing considerable uncertainty for the six people who still lived there.
 Perhaps surprisingly, a community buy was successful in 2018, most of the money being provided by the Scottish Land Fund.
 Whether the island can become economically viable we can but wait and see, and hope.

 There is, not surprisingly, a ferry across to Mull where in 2016 some handy pontoons opened, with diesel fuel as well as the usual water and electricity (how the pontoons will pay for themselves I just don't know).

 The anchorage is delightful with a great view of Ben More, so spiky from this aspect, not the rather lumpen shape it is from elsewhere.
 The Boathouse café does excellent seafood.
-When I was first there in 2007 it seemed to be in a state of glum sullenness but things are a whole lot better these days, spectacular even, now that it is in the hands of Emma Mckie and Rebecca Munro (ph 01688 500 241).
+When I was first there in 2007 it seemed to be in a state of glum sullenness but things are a whole lot better these days, spectacular even, now that it is in the capable hands of Emma Mckie and Rebecca Munro (ph 01688 500 241).
 Indeed, into the Good Food Guide in 2018.
 You can anchor briefly right outside but watch out for passing fishing boats and the underwater cables (better to row across from the pontoons).
 And then have a go at Ulva Sound, but not after too much alcohol.
 The café is not open on Saturdays, or Sundays except in the summer, presumably because the ferry doesn't run on those days, and nor in the evenings.

-The adjacent restored Sheila's cottage is rather good because it shows how a 'blackhouse' was from the not so distant past — uncomfortable and probably very cold and damp in winter.
+The adjacent restored Sheila's cottage is rather good because it shows how a 'blackhouse' was in the not so distant past — uncomfortable and probably very cold and damp in winter.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE